Edible Cookie Dough Bars

 More Recipes You’ll Love

-White Chocolate Popcorn Crunch — sweet and salty popcorn coated in white almond bark with peanuts and Rice Krispies.
+White Chocolate Popcorn Crunch is a delicious blend of salty and sweet popcorn.
+This popcorn is coated in yummy white almond bark and mixed with peanuts and Rice Krispies.

-Crock Pot Chocolate Peanut Clusters — chocolate, peanuts, and almond bark melted in the slow cooker, dropped onto wax paper.
+Crock Pot Chocolate Peanut Clusters — made with chocolate and peanuts as well as almond bark; all melted together in the slow cooker, and then dropped onto wax paper.

 Cookie Dough Bars